digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 This section outlines recommendations for designing and operating Daml applications that are intended to be upgraded over time.

-Upgrading a Daml application involves rolling out changes to:
+When considering upgrading Daml applications, we regard each Daml application as composed of:

 - **On-ledger component**: The Daml code running the on-ledger logic (i.e. the DARs uploaded on each involved participant node)